-The Nevada State College Career Services Center serves our students and alumni by providing the opportunities and tools they need to identify career goals and move forward towards their chosen degree field and professional career.
+Nevada State College's Career Services Center serves students and alumni by providing the opportunities and tools they need to identify career goals and move forward towards their chosen degree field and professional career.

-Career Services encourages students to begin their career development and utilize our services during their first year of enrollment and to continue on until graduation.
-Once students graduate and become Alumni, they can continue to utilize all of our services and are encouraged to become career mentors and industry professionals at career-focused workshops and events.
-We also encourage Alumni who are within recruitment positions to become one of our many community partners who hire NSC students or offer internship opportunities for academic credit.
+The Career Services Center encourages students to begin their career development and utilize our services during their first year of enrollment and to continue on until graduation.
+Once students graduate and become alumni, they can continue to utilize our services and are encouraged to become career mentors and industry professionals at career-focused workshops and events.
+We also encourage alumni who are within recruitment positions to become one of our many community partners who hire NSC students or offer internship opportunities for academic credit.

-Finally, the NSC Career Services Center opens doors for our students and Alumni by networking within the community and encourages employers to offer opportunities via internship and job opportunities.
+Finally, the NSC Career Services Center opens doors for students and alumni by networking within the community and encourages employers to offer opportunities via internship and job opportunities.

 Disability Resource Center

 At Nevada State College, we recognize our responsibility to assure full access to all facilities, classes, and activities for students with disabilities as defined by the Americans with Disabilities Act (ADA), as amended, and Section 504 of the Rehabilitation Act of 1973.
-The staff of the Resource Center for Students with Disabilities (RCSD) reviews the disability-related needs of students to determine whether accommodations or support services are necessary to facilitate that access.
-Our mission is to create an accessible university community where disability is a "neutral" and students with disabilities can realize their full potential.
-We work with students, faculty, and staff to promote students' independence and to ensure assessment of their abilities, not disabilities.
+The staff of the Disability Resource Center (DRC) review the disability-related needs of students to determine whether accommodations or support services are necessary to facilitate that access.
+Our mission is to create an accessible college community where students with disabilities have equitable access to classes, labs, and activities.
+We work with students, faculty, and staff to promote students' independence and access and create a culture of accessibility, social justice, and diversity.

 Marydean Martin Library

 The Marydean Martin Library is the first cloud-based library in Nevada.
-The Library provides immediate access to 1.4 million e-books.
-If these 1.4 million e-books were physical volumes, they would:
+The Library provides access to over one million e-books.

-The Library also provides expedited access to almost 2 million print volumes through our partner libraries in Southern Nevada.
+The Library also provides expedited access to almost two million print volumes through our partner libraries in Southern Nevada.